Stele of the Vultures: Description

 The historical side is divided into four horizontal registers.
 The upper register shows Eannatum, the ensi or ruler of Lagash (his name appears inscribed around his head), leading a phalanx of soldiers into battle, with their defeated enemies trampled below their feet.
 Flying above them are the vultures after which the stele is named, with the severed heads of the enemies of Lagash in their beaks.
 The second register shows soldiers marching with shouldered spears behind the king, who is riding a chariot and holding a spear.
 In the third register, a small part of a possibly seated figure can be seen.
 In front of him, a cow is tethered to a pole while a naked priest standing on a pile of dead animal bodies performs a libation ritual on two plants spouting from vases.
 Left of these scenes is a pile of naked bodies surrounded by skirted workers with baskets on their head.
 Only a small part of the fourth register has been preserved, showing a hand holding a spear that touches the head of an enemy.
 Some Sumerologists have proposed reconstructing a caption near the enemy as "Kalbum, King of Kish".

 The inscriptions on the stele are badly preserved.
 They fill the negative spaces in the scenes and run continuously from one side to the other.
 Of the original roughly 840 lines 350 are complete and 130 are partially preserved.
 The text is written in Sumerian cuneiform script.
 From these inscriptions, it is known that the stele was commissioned by Eannatum, an ensi or ruler of Lagash around 2460 BC.
 On it, he describes a conflict with Umma over Gu-Edin, a tract of agricultural land located between the two city-states.
 The conflict ends in a battle in which Eannatum, described as the beloved of the god Ningirsu, triumphs over Umma.
 After the battle, the leader of Umma swears that he will not transgress into the territory of Lagash again upon penalty of divine punishment.
+Barton argues that the Garden of Eden story may be based on the Stele of the Vultures.